Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 - Flex the patient’s top leg slightly at the knee.

 13. Foreign Body Airway Obstruction (FBAO)

 11.3 Causes of Airway Obstruction

 There are upper and lower airway obstructions.
 Upper airway obstruction is anything that blocks the back of the mouth or throat, or the nasal passages.
-A lower airway obstruction is caused by breathing in a foreign body or by severe spasm of the bronchial passages, such as asthma.
+Lower airway obstruction is caused by breathing in a foreign body or by a severe spasms of the bronchial passages, such as asthma.
 Airway obstruction can be caused by the following:

 - Foreign body

 - Tissue damage